nyo16/req_llm/README.md

 | OpenRouter                  | ✓    | ✓         | ✓     | ✗          |
 | **Compatible with OpenAI*** | ✓    | ✓         | ✓     | ✓          |

-*OpenAI-compatible endpoints: LM Studio, Ollama, MLX, LocalAI, and more
+*OpenAI-compatible endpoints: VLLM, Sglang, LM Studio, Ollama, MLX, LocalAI, and more

 ## API Key Management with JidoKeys